-1. What is International Work and Remote Work
+What is International Work and Remote Work

 - 1.1.
 International Work is any work which must be performed overseas and/or where the Australian entity requires the work to be performed overseas.
 Scenarios where the Australian entity needs to deploy an employee overseas or recruit an employee overseas include: - a) Fly in Fly out arrangements including offshore teaching.
 See the International Work (FIFO) Guideline for further information; - b) short term international travel (up to 12-month assignments).
 See the International Work (Short Term Assignment) Guideline for further information; - c) long term international travel (over 12-month assignments).
 See the International Work (Long Term Assignment) Guideline for further information; - d) recruitment of employees to be based in a country outside of Australia; and - e) secondments to entities outside of Australia. - 1.2.
 Remote Work is any work being performed at a significant distance from the workplace where the job is contractually located (e.g. overseas, interstate or too far to commute).
-It is a discretionary arrangement where the work performed would ordinarily, or could just as easily, be performed at the contractual location of the job. - a) For the purposes of this guideline Remote Work which is located overseas is not International Work.
-The distinguishing factor is whether the employee is required to perform the work overseas (International Work) or whether the Australian entity has simply agreed that the employee may perform their work from the overseas location if they wish to do so (Remote Work).
+It is a discretionary arrangement where the work performed would ordinarily, or could just as easily, be performed at the contractual location of the job.
+An approved Remote Work Arrangement will be required if an employee seeks to work for RMIT from another Australian state outside Victoria for a period greater than one month, or on a regular basis.